webvitalii/fortify/readme.txt

 Users rarely use trackbacks because it is manual and requires extra input.
 Spammers uses trackbacks because it is easy to cheat here.
 Users use pingbacks very often because they work automatically.
 Spammers does not use pingbacks because backlinks are checked.
 So trackbacks are blocked but pingbacks are enabled.
-You may use Anti-Spam Pro if you need to enable trackbacks.
+You may use [Anti-spam Pro](http://codecanyon.net/item/antispam-pro/6491169?ref=webvitalii "Upgrade to Pro") plugin if you need to enable trackbacks.
 You may read more about the [difference between trackbacks and pingbacks](http://web-profile.net/web/trackback-vs-pingback/)

 = What browsers are supported? =